On Sunday, Feb. 24, my spirits sank as my garage door opened. While I had expected snow, I hadn’t anticipated there would be that much of it.

 As I was finishing up with the snowblower, my black Lab, Chance, came bounding down the driveway, made a quick left and dashed down the sidewalk.
 Confused how he got out of the house, I froze for a split second and then sprinted up the driveway to the garage, where I found the door to the house standing open.

-Hoping my cat, Winston, hadn’t escaped too, I ran inside, yelling his name.
+Hoping my cat, Winston, hadn’t escaped, too, I ran inside, yelling his name.
 Thankfully, he appeared at the top of the steps.
 I slammed the door, jumped in my Jeep and roared out of the garage after my dog.

-There is no other way to catch Chance, who has proved himself a bit of an escape artist during our 11 years together.
+There is no other way to catch Chance, who has proven himself a bit of an escape artist during our 11 years together.
 To him, the chase is a game, one he has mastered.
 However, long ago I stumbled upon a little trick after chasing him all over the neighborhood.